Ventricular fibrillation

 Ventricular fibrillation (V-fib or VF) is an abnormal heart rhythm in which the ventricles of the heart quiver.
 It is due to disorganized electrical activity.
 Ventricular fibrillation results in cardiac arrest with loss of consciousness and no pulse.
 This is followed by sudden cardiac death in the absence of treatment.
 Ventricular fibrillation is initially found in about 10% of people with cardiac arrest.

 Ventricular fibrillation can occur due to coronary heart disease, valvular heart disease, cardiomyopathy, Brugada syndrome, long QT syndrome, electric shock, or intracranial hemorrhage.
 Diagnosis is by an electrocardiogram (ECG) showing irregular unformed QRS complexes without any clear P waves.
 An important differential diagnosis is torsades de pointes.

 Treatment is with cardiopulmonary resuscitation (CPR) and defibrillation.
 Biphasic defibrillation may be better than monophasic.
 The medication epinephrine or amiodarone may be given if initial treatments are not effective.
-Rates of survival among those who are out of hospital when the arrhythmia is detected is about 17% while in hospital it is about 46%.
+Rates of survival among those who are out of hospital when the arrhythmia is detected is about 17%, while for those in hospital it is about 46%.

 Signs and symptoms

 Ventricular fibrillation is a cause of cardiac arrest.
-The ventricular muscle twitches randomly rather than contracting in a co-ordinated fashion (from the apex of the heart to the outflow of the ventricles), and so the ventricles fail to pump blood around the body – because of this, it is classified as a cardiac arrest rhythm, and patients in V-fib should be treated with cardiopulmonary resuscitation (CPR) and prompt defibrillation.
-Left untreated, ventricular fibrillation is rapidly fatal as the vital organs of the body, including the heart, are starved of oxygen, and as a result patients in this rhythm will not be conscious or responsive to stimuli.
+The ventricular muscle twitches randomly rather than contracting in a coordinated fashion (from the apex of the heart to the outflow of the ventricles), and so the ventricles fail to pump blood around the body – because of this, it is classified as a cardiac arrest rhythm, and patients in V-fib should be treated with cardiopulmonary resuscitation (CPR) and prompt defibrillation.
+Left untreated, ventricular fibrillation is rapidly fatal as the vital organs of the body, including the heart, are starved of oxygen.
+As a result, patients in this rhythm will not be conscious or responsive to stimuli.
+Coma and persistent vegetative state may also result.
 Prior to cardiac arrest, patients may complain of varying symptoms depending on the underlying cause.
 Patients may exhibit signs of agonal breathing, which to a layperson can look like normal spontaneous breathing, but is a sign of hypoperfusion of the brainstem.

 It has an appearance on electrocardiography of irregular electrical activity with no discernable pattern.
-It may be described as 'coarse' or 'fine' depending on its amplitude, or as progressing from coarse to fine V-fib.
+It may be described as "coarse" or "fine" depending on its amplitude, or as progressing from coarse to fine V-fib.
 Coarse V-fib may be more responsive to defibrillation, while fine V-fib can mimic the appearance of asystole on a defibrillator or cardiac monitor set to a low gain.
 Some clinicians may attempt to defibrillate fine V-fib in the hope that it can be reverted to a cardiac rhythm compatible with life, whereas others will deliver CPR and sometimes drugs as described in the advanced cardiac life support protocols in an attempt to increase its amplitude and the odds of successful defibrillation.